neerajrush/Play-Bingo/README.md

-# PalyBingo
+# Play-Bingo
-Bingo for family and other group parties based on Python Flask Framework, Jinja2, and sqlite3
+Play Bingo for family and other group parties based on Python Flask Framework, Jinja2, and sqlite3